12 Avenue S.W. - Phase 3 Improvements

 - Extending the two-way cycle track facility on the north side of 12 Avenue S.W. from 15 Street to 19 Street S.W., and then on the east side of 19 Street S.W. from 12 Avenue to 10 Avenue S.W.

-- Providing a dedicated cycling facility for all ages and abilities, separated from vehicular traffic by parking curbs and/or flexible delineators.
+- Providing a dedicated cycling facility for all ages and abilities, separated from vehicular traffic by a raised concrete median.

 - Using the on-street cycle track to physically narrow the roadway, reducing vehicle speeds and improving safety of pedestrians/cyclists.